-Editor's note: It is FFS how the MPQUIC steering functionality does re-ordering for the Datagram mode 1 (with sequence numbers).
-It is FFS whether and which parts of re-ordering mechanisms can be specified by IETF, should be specified by 3GPP, and can be left for implementation.

-Editor's note: It is FFS whether Stream mode and/or Datagram mode 2 are needed.
-Both do not support required rel18 functionality for non-TCP traffic splitting of unreliable traffic, including the transport mode negotiation.

 6. The UE selects a multipath QUIC connection to be used for the new IP flow (e.g. based on the selected QFI) and the UE allocates a new QUIC stream (e.g. stream 40) in this multipath QUIC connection.
 This new stream is associated with the new IP flow.
 The UE configures the new stream to transmit data traffic using the selected steering mode for this IP flow.